Minimum Cumulative Program Degree GPA

 All CCAS graduate students are required to maintain a minimum cumulative grade-point average of (GPA) of 3.0 (B) in all coursework taken following admission to a CCAS graduate program.
 (Some programs require a higher cumulative GPA; please refer to the University Bulletin for the minimum GPA requirement for your program).

 Deficiency and prerequisite courses (if required) are not included in calculating your cumulative program GPA, even though they may appear on your graduate transcript.
 These courses also do not count toward the credits required for your graduate degree/certificate.
 Failure to maintain the minimum cumulative GPA may result in academic probation or termination from your graduate program.

-Maintaining satisfactory academic standing is separate from the Student Financial Assistance Office's satisfactory academic progress (SAP) policy.
+Maintaining satisfactory academic standing is separate from the Office of Student Financial Assistance's satisfactory academic progress (SAP) policy.
 SAP is required for all students who receive a federal loan.
 The SAP policy refers to your ability to access federal loans only and should not be confused with the academic policy.

 Probation and Academic Dismissal

 If you do not maintain the minimum cumulative GPA required by your program, you may be placed on academic probation or dismissed from your program.
 You may also be placed on probation or dismissed from your program for receiving a grade of F in a graduate course.

 If you are placed on probation, limits may be placed on the number of credits you may take, and you will no longer be able to receive any failing or incomplete grades.
 The Office of Graduate Studies will inform you of the conditions attached to your probationary period.
 A second consecutive semester of probation will be approved only in very exceptional circumstances.